What's Included in the Free Plan?

 How many results can you retrieve on the free plan?

-The 5-page cap and the content preview are the two limits people hit first on the free plan.
+The 50-article reach (5 pages × 10 per page) and the content preview are the two limits people hit first on the free plan.
 Both are plan-based, not filter-based: your search is matching correctly — a paid plan simply returns more of it.
 The free plan's rate limit of **10 requests per minute** applies on top (paid plans get 50); see understanding rate limits.

 What happens when the free requests run out?